TKazucchini/SharePointOnlinePermissions/README.md

 To Manage SharePoint Online Site Permissions

 ## Purpose
-This cmdlet creates a list of SharePoint Online site permission in csv format.
+This cmdlet creates a list of SharePoint Online permissions in csv format, including "Site", "Admin", "spGroup", and "Users".

 ## Step to run
 This cmdlet requires "SharePoint Online Management Shell" which you can download from